 Yes.
 The Bridge is available to eligible students who left school before completing the HSC.
 Applicants just need to demonstrate a willingness to participate fully in all aspects of The Bridge program.
 During your interview, we’ll help guide you into what level of study to undertake.

 An application interview (and getting references) sounds very formal, but it isn’t!
 We just want to get to know you better, hear about your love for Jesus and make sure The Bridge is the best direction for you.
-The interview will take about 20 minutes (and we’ll show you around the campus too if you do your interview in Sydney).
+The interview will take about 45 minutes.

 Yes!
 We welcome students from regional areas and interstate.
-You’ll need to chat with us via Skype, over the phone, or visit us for an interview.
+You’ll need to chat with us via Zoom or online, over the phone, or visit us for an interview.
 You'll need to provide your own accommodation, but we can recommend some options for you.